 - Studies related to Recycled Water and Nature-Based Systems are underway, and will be completed by the due date of July 1, 2023. - Each year by February 1, BACWA submits a Group Annual Report on behalf of its members.
 The report summarizes trends in nutrient concentrations and loading for each agency, and for all the agencies as a whole.
-The annual reporting period in the 2nd Watershed Permit is based on a water year (October 1 - September 30th). - Each year by February 1, BACWA and SFEI submit an annual science implementation plan and schedule update, as required by the 2nd Watershed Permit. - Agencies with plans to substantially reduce nutrients are recognized in the Fact Sheet of the 2nd watershed permit.
+The annual reporting period in the 2nd Watershed Permit is based on a water year (October 1 - September 30th).
+The Group Annual Report for October 2020 - September 2021 includes several new sections, including analysis of influent loading trends and data regarding recycled water diverted from San Francisco Bay. - Each year by February 1, BACWA and SFEI submit an annual science implementation plan and schedule update, as required by the 2nd Watershed Permit. - Agencies with plans to substantially reduce nutrients are recognized in the Fact Sheet of the 2nd watershed permit.

-- Agencies continue to report nutrient monitoring to the Water Boards through CIWQS and to BACWA via the data sheet.
-Submittals for the 2020-21 water year are due to HDR by November 19th. - Agencies with plans to implement projects that will substantially reduce nutrient loads should keep the Regional Water Board and BACWA apprised, to get credit for "early actions." - Review draft reports by HDR and SFEI for the Nutrient Removal by Recycled Water Evaluation and the Nature-Based Systems study.
-Draft agency reports for the Recycled Water Evaluation will start being distributed for agency review in October 2021. - Continue working with HDR to develop compliance feasibility information related to load limits in the 3rd Watershed Permit. - Continue discussions about development of a potential nutrient trading framework. - BACWA has reconvened the Nutrient Strategy Team (NST) that will negotiate with the Regional Water Board to develop the tenets for the 3rd Watershed Permit.
+- BACWA continues to convene a Nutrient Strategy Team (NST) to develop BACWA's key tenets for the 3rd Watershed Permit. - Complete a statistical analysis of historical loading trends to support the eventual development of antidegradationbased load caps in the 3rd Watershed Permit. - Agencies continue to report nutrient monitoring to the Water Boards through CIWQS and to BACWA via the data sheet. - Agencies with plans to implement projects that will substantially reduce nutrient loads should keep the Regional Water Board and BACWA apprised, to get credit for "early actions." - Review draft reports by HDR and SFEI for the Nutrient Removal by Recycled Water Evaluation and the Nature-Based Systems study.
+Draft agency reports for the Recycled Water Evaluation have already begun to be distributed for agency review, and more are expected in early- to mid-2022. - Continue working with HDR to develop compliance feasibility information related to load limits in the 3rd Watershed Permit.